airr-community/ogrdbstats/README.md

 Using ogrdbstats
 ================
 William Lees
-2019-10-15
+2020-01-01

 # Conducting a Genotype Analysis with ogrdbstats

-[ogrdbstats](https://github.com/airr-community/ogrdbstats) is an R package that can be used to create an analysis of gene usage in a receptor repertoire.
+[ogrdbstats](https://github.com/airr-community/ogrdbstats) is an R package that can be used to create an analysis of gene usage in a B-cell receptor repertoire.
 The analysis consists of [usage statistics](https://github.com/airr-community/ogrdbstats/blob/master/example_ogrdbstats_genotype.csv) and [plots](https://github.com/airr-community/ogrdbstats/blob/master/example_ogrdbstats_plots.pdf).
 The package is intended to be used in conjunction with a tool that infers a ‘personalised genotype’.
-Currently the following tools are
+Currently the following inference tools are
 supported:

   - [TIgGER](https://tigger.readthedocs.io/en/stable/)